semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 If the list includes a search input, it should automatically receive focus when the user opens the dropdown.

 As the user enters a value into the input, only the items that match the input should remain in the list.
-Do not highlight these items in this case.
+Don’t highlight these items in this case.

 @## List item states